chenyi-luo/chenyi-luo.github.io/research.md

 In rain-fall induced slope failure, pre-cracks and shear deformation play important roles.
 I realized that the standard phase-field model fails to describe the behaviors of pre-cracked solids under both compression and shear loads.
 Hence, I solved this problem by using the crack-opening indicator concept along with a newly introduced directional strain decomposition for detecting the crack state under complex stress states.
 This completed my phase-field model for saturated porous media.

-### Fast staggerred schemes for phase-field facture models
+### Fast staggered schemes for phase-field facture models

 For three dimensional simulation of fracture problems, I developed fast staggered schemes which can dramatically improve the computation efficiency.